A Business Insider columnist writes a bad column, and resigns over it

 Which, okay fine, that is true.
 But when discussing communities that have historically been systematically erased and marginalized, there is much more to the story than that.
 So it would have behooved Greenbaum to perhaps discuss this issue with a trans person.
 Instead, she quoted one critical tweet and then railed on with her opinion about why it’s totally okay for mainstream cis people to play trans characters.
 Her op-ed schtick seems to be to state her opinion, pepper in a few straw-men arguments that she feels bolsters it, and then call it a day.

-This didn’t sit well with BI‘s staff, who reportedly complained about the post.
+This didn’t sit well with Business Insider‘s staff, who reportedly complained about the post.
 And the website’s editor-in-chief, Nich Carlson, ultimately decided to take it down.
-Today, Greenbaum announced via a tweet that she was resigning from BI as a result of that decision.
+Today, Greenbaum announced via a tweet that she was resigning from Business Insider as a result of that decision.

 In her resignation letter to Carlson, which she included via screenshot, Greenbaum listed her many overly simplistic stances, which she felt were just too hot for the business website.
 “My judgment: Yes.
 A woman can play a man or a trans man,” she wrote.
 “I believe,” she continues, “‘safe spaces’ are an inane concept that belong nowhere near our institutions of higher learning.
 I believe that people should be admitted to universities on the basis of merit, not depending on the color of their skin.”